VEZY/PlantBiophysics.jl/docs/src/models/photosynthesis.md

 - [`ConstantA`](@ref): a model to set the assimilation to a constant value (mainly for testing)
 - [`ConstantAGs`](@ref): a model to set the assimilation to a constant value, but coupled to a stomatal conductance model to compute Cᵢ (mainly for testing)

-You can choose which model to use by passing a component with an assimilation model set to one of the `structs` above.
+You can choose which model to use by passing a component with an assimilation model set to one of the `struct` above.

 For example, you can "simulate" a constant assimilation for a leaf using the following: